Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>
 <figcaption> Figure 4.
 The Basic Leaflet Web Map on CodePen </figcaption> <br>

-<p> Looking at how the entire script is written in one file, Figure ? below depicts how the entire script works together.
-Usually, to keep things organized, the javascript portion is loaded in as a separate file.
-Right-click on this web page and select "View Page Source" on the dropdown menu.
-This will open the html, css, and javascript for the webpage.
-Then, scroll down to Line ??? -- this is the final Leaflet web map loaded in from a different folder on GitHub. </p> <br>
+<p> Looking at how the entire script is written in one file, Figure 5 below depicts how the entire script works together.
+Typically, to maintain organization, the JavaScript portion is loaded as a separate file.
+To view the script, right-click on the web page and select "View Page Source" from the dropdown menu.
+This will open the HTML, CSS, and JavaScript for the webpage. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/XaJTK4I.jpeg" alt="Leaflet Step 1 " style="width:100%;max-width:625px">
 <figcaption> Figure 5.
-A Snapshot look at the Entire Code for the Basic Leaflet Web Map </figcaption>
+A Snapshot Look at the Entire Code for the Basic Leaflet Web Map </figcaption>
 </figure> <br>

 <h3> Editing the Web Map to Display Information about the Geojson Layer </h3> <br>

-<p> The basic Leaflet instance has successfully started and the geojson layer appears to work.
-This map is not particularly useful yet, as it does not visualize data or convey any information about educational attainment rates to the viewer. </p> <br>
+<p> The basic Leaflet instance has been successfully initialized, and the geojson layer appears to be functioning.
+However, the map is not particularly useful yet, as it does not visualize any data or convey information about educational attainment rates to the viewer.</p> <br>

-<p> Some enhancements will be needed to make this web map more useful.
-Since educational attainment rates are percentages, a choropleth map would work well here.
-Additionally, pop up text bubbles can be created that show the percentage of adults over 25 with a Bachelor's degree or higher in each state. </p> <br>
+<p> Enhancements will be needed to make the web map more informative.
+Since educational attainment rates are percentages, a choropleth map would be an effective way to display this data.
+Additionally, pop-up text bubbles can be created to show the percentage of adults over 25 with a Bachelor's degree or higher in each state. </p> <br>

-<p> Two functions can be used to add color to the map's educational attainment data.
-Both are set to "return" their outputs to the global level -- otherwise, their values could not be used later on in other functions.
-The first, "function getColor(d)", is a straightforward means of assigning data intervals a shade of purple -- higher values are shaded in darker purple.
-In this case, the values were pulled off a quantile classification of the same data in ArcGIS Pro and rounded.
-The "d" input variable is simply a placeholder for a set of values, and the "?" symbol is shorthand for an if-else statement (e.g. if the value of d is greater than 21 the '#9e9ac8' hexcode is used).
-The final hexcode constitutes all other values.
-To create the hex values for the purple color ramp, <a href="https://colorbrewer2.org/#type=sequential&scheme=Purples&n=7">Colorbrewer</a> was used. </p> <br>
+<p> Two functions are used to add color to the map’s educational attainment data.
+Both functions are set to "return" their outputs to the global scope; otherwise, their values could not be accessed later in other functions.
+The first function, getColor(d), is a simple method for assigning shades of purple to different data intervals — higher values are shaded in darker purple.
+In this case, the values were extracted from a quantile classification of the same data in ArcGIS Pro and rounded.
+The d input variable serves as a placeholder for a set of values, and the "?" symbol is shorthand for an if-else statement (e.g., if the value of d is greater than 21, the hex color #9e9ac8 is used).
+The final hex color code is applied to all other values.
+To generate the hex values for the purple color ramp, <a href="https://colorbrewer2.org/#type=sequential&scheme=Purples&n=7">Colorbrewer</a> was used. </p> <br>

-<p> The second function serves as a general renderer that uses the first to fill the color.
-It also inputs the education attainment data into the "getColor" function and replaces the "d" input variable. </p> <br>
+<p> The second function acts as a general renderer that uses the "getColor" function to fill in the colors.
+It inputs the educational attainment data into the "getColor" function and replaces the "d" input variable accordingly. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 function getColor(d) {